ZeFish/Standard/content/css/utilities.md

 Remove body padding from specific elements to create full-width layouts.
 Useful for footers, headers, or full-bleed sections that should extend to the viewport edges.

-The framework applies default padding to `<body>` via `--body-padding-multiplier` and `--body-mobile-padding-multiplier` tokens.
+The framework applies default padding to `<body>` via `--body-padding` and `--body-mobile-padding-multiplier` tokens.
 These utilities negate that padding while maintaining responsive breakpoint handling.

 ### `.negate-body-padding`